george-hopkins/opentom/README.md

 ## How to add some new applications

-- Just extract you source into $ROOT/src (for libraries) or applications/src (or build if no patch to apply) or into build directory for existing source
+- Just extract you source into `$ROOT/src` (for libraries) or `applications/src` (or `build` if no patches should be applied)
-- type: configure --prefix=$ARM_APPROOT --host=$T_ARCH (if possible)
+- Run `./configure --prefix=$ARM_APPROOT --host=$T_ARCH` (adapt accordingly in case the project is not based on Autoconf)
-- copy the final executable into $(TOMDIST)/bin (update Makefile to automate this ?)
+- Copy the final executable into `$(TOMDIST)/bin`
-- type: make verif_dist (in $ROOT dir) to update used shared libs on opentom_dist
+- Rune `make verif_dist` (inside `$ROOT` directory) to update used shared libs in `opentom_dist`
-- copy it on your TomTom
+- Copy the files to your TomTom device
-- if it works as you want, make a patch (with make patch-<my_app_dir_name>), update applications/Makefile
+- If it works as you wish, make a patch (with `make patch-<my_app_dir_name>`) and update `applications/Makefile`

 ### On the TomTom side
-- When you boot your TomTom with OpenTom ttsystem, you can directly use Telnet to loggin in as root from USB
+- When you boot your TomTom with OpenTom, you can directly use Telnet to login in as root from USB
-- Use FTP server to update your files
+- Use the built-in FTP server to update your files
-- strace and gdb are ready to be used to debug you programs
+- `strace` and `gdb` are ready to be used to debug your programs

-* Creating Nano-X test platform on your system:
+## Creating Nano-X test platform on your system

+- Create `$ROOT/i386` directory
-- create $ROOT/i386 directory, extract, configure, install : microwin, nxlib (with libNX11), SDL, Fltk ...
+- Extract, configure and install: microwin, nxlib (with libNX11), SDL, Fltk, ... (with `LDFLAGS=-L/usr/local/lib --prefix=/usr/local`)
-- configure the all with LDFLAGS=-L/usr/local/lib --prefix=/usr/local
-- try NetBeans to perform you developments ?
+- Try NetBeans to perform you developments?

-* To free some memory (~3-4Mo on 32 !) : use an ext2 partion on your SDcard to remplace (and free) initramfs with buzybox pivot_root/chroot :
+## How to free some memory (~3-4Mo on 32!)

+Use an ext2 partion on your SDcard to replace (and free) initramfs with busybox pivot_root/chroot:

-- use fdisk to create two partitions on your SDCARD : partion1=vfat(TomTom), partition2=ext2(10Mo?)
+- Use `fdisk` to create two partitions on your SD card: partion1=vfat(TomTom), partition2=ext2(10Mo?)
-- copy ttsystem into SD.part1 and verify it boot, if not try to copy gns and program directory from original TomTom and others...
+- Copy `ttsystem` into SD.part1 and verify it boots, if not try to copy gns and program directory from original TomTom and others...
-- when it boot :
+- When it boots:
-- verify that busybox include chroot and pivot_root,
+- Verify that busybox include chroot and pivot_root,
-- copy the unmodified initramfs/* into linux SD partition, with /var/* linked on /tmp
+- Copy the unmodified `initramfs/*` into linux SD partition, with `/var/*` linked to `/tmp`
-- copy the configs/etc_rc_ext2 to SD.part2/etc/rc
+- Copy the `configs/etc_rc_ext2` to `SD.part2/etc/rc`
-- verify that kernel include ext2 filesystem support,
+- Verify that kernel include ext2 filesystem support
-- copy configs/etc_rc_file.pivot_root_ext2 to initramfs/etc/rc
+- Copy `configs/etc_rc_file.pivot_root_ext2` to `initramfs/etc/rc`
-- make ttsystem
+- `make ttsystem`
-- then on partition 1 copy the built/ttsystem and the opentom dist directory on SD.part1
+- Then on partition 1 copy `build/ttsystem` and the `opentom_dist` directory on SD.part1
-- if something goes wrong, try configs/kernel_config.console_ext2 to activate kernel FrameBuffer console
+- If something goes wrong, try `configs/kernel_config.console_ext2` to activate kernel FrameBuffer console

 ## How to install gltt from TomTom `ttsystem` file (for Navit)

-- copy your TomTom(tm) ttsystem file into $ROOT/src
+- Copy your TomTom™ `ttsystem` file into `$ROOT/src` (e.g. `cp /mnt/TOMTOM/ttsystem $ROOT/src/ttsystem.tomtom`)
-	eg: cp /mnt/TOMTOM/ttsystem $ROOT/src/ttsystem.tomtom
-- type :
+- `cd $ROOT/src`
-	cd src
-	ttimgextract ttsystem.tomtom
+- `ttimgextract ttsystem.tomtom `
-	mkdir -p ttsystem.tomtom.initramfs
-	cd ttsystem.tomtom.initramfs
+- `mkdir -p ttsystem.tomtom.initramfs`
+- `cd ttsystem.tomtom.initramfs`
-	gunzip -c ../ttsystem.tomtom.0 | sudo cpio -i
+- `gunzip -c ../ttsystem.tomtom.0 | sudo cpio -i`
-- now the boot ramdisk of your tomtom is extracted in $ROOT/src/ttsystem.tomtom.initramfs and the TomTom kernel is $ROOT/src/ttsystem.1
+- Now the boot ramdisk of your TomTom is extracted to `$ROOT/src/ttsystem.tomtom.initramfs` and the TomTom kernel is in `$ROOT/src/ttsystem.1`
-- Then: cp $ROOT/src/ttsystem.tomtom.initramfs/bin/gltt $TOMDIST/bin
+- Then: `cp $ROOT/src/ttsystem.tomtom.initramfs/bin/gltt $TOMDIST/bin`

 ## To-Do

-- fix espeak => portaudio => OSS, that currently don't work
+- Fix espeak => portaudio => OSS, that currently don't work
-- patch spreadsheet to be adapted to TomTom screen
+- Patch spreadsheet to be adapted to TomTom screen

 ## Support

 - Checkout our documentation in `docs/`
-- Take a look at the shell scripts, Makefiles, and patches
+- Take a look at the shell scripts, Makefiles and patches
 - Feel free to send an email in case of a problem or if you found betters URLs for sources.txt (opentom@free.fr).

 ## Authors

-- Clément (opentom@free.fr)
+- Clément Gerardin (opentom@free.fr)